How to Read Your Cat's Blood Panel Results — Complete Guide

 Liver Function Tests

-ALT (Alanine Aminotransferase): Normal range 12-130 U/L. Elevated levels indicate liver cell damage or stress.
+ALT (Alanine Aminotransferase): Normal range 12–130 U/L. Elevated levels indicate liver cell damage.
+Unlike dogs, even mild ALT elevation in cats warrants attention — cats are more prone to hepatic lipidosis.

 Kidney Function Tests